cailloumagic/MedMNIST/README.md

 This repository contains the implementation and analysis code for the thesis project titled "Interpretability-based Robustness Analysis of Medical Image Classification Models."
 The objective of this thesis is to explore and evaluate the robustness of medical image classification models with a focus on interpretability techniques.

 # Description
-Medical image classification is a critical task with significant implications in healthcare.
-Ensuring that these models are not only accurate but also robust and interpretable is essential.
-This thesis project delves into the robustness of these models by applying various perturbations to the input images and analyzing the model's responses using interpretability techniques such as saliency maps.
-The findings aim to contribute to the development of more reliable and trustworthy AI models in the medical domain.
+Medical image classification is a crucial component of modern healthcare, where accuracy, robustness, and interpretability of AI models are paramount.
+This thesis project investigates how different MRI sequence-specific image perturbations influence model performance and the potential for these perturbations to correlate with classification errors.
+By applying interpretability techniques such as saliency maps and analyzing their differences across perturbed and unperturbed images, the project aims to identify specific failure modes and improve the model’s reliability.

 # Key Features
 - Data Augmentation: Implementation of extensive data augmentation techniques, including Gaussian noise, motion blur, and contrast adjustments, to simulate different levels of perturbations on medical images.